imrushi/imrushi.github.io/content/notes/go.md

 - `var` :- It is a keyword.
 - `name` :- It will be a variable name that you want to access in your programme.
 - `string` :- It will be any datatype that the variable will hold data for.
-(Go-supported datatypes)
+(Go-supported datatype)

 Once you declare a variable, you can assign any value of that type to it with `=` sign.

 `var name string = "Jerry"`

 You can assign values to multiple variables in the same statement.
-Just place mutiple varible names on the left side of `=`, and the same number of values on the right side, seprated with commas (`,`).
+Just place multiple variable names on the left side of `=`, and the same number of values on the right side, separated with commas (`,`).

 Syntax for assign multiple variables at once: